LeeJMorel/PathKit/README.md

 ## Contributing

 Contributions to PathKit are welcome!
 If you would like to contribute to the development of PathKit, please follow the guidelines outlined in the [developers guide](https://github.com/LeeJMorel/PathKit/wiki/Developer-Guidelines) in the wiki.
+Included are instructions on how to build and test using our existing tools.

 ## License